NFischer08/Semi24-Fileexplorer/CONFIG.md

 ### `embedding_dimensions`
 An integer determining the dimension of the embedding model.
-It represents the amount of floats each Entry in the vocab file is embedded into.
+It represents the number of floats each Entry in the vocab file is embedded into.

 ## Color Config